doesdev/jquery-video-lightning/README.md

   ]
 });
 ```

-They can be passed as attributes of the `setting` object:
+They can be passed as attributes of the `setting` object (doesn't apply to jQuery style init):

 ```javascript
 videoLightning({
   settings: {